bsnes-emu/bsnes/docs/interface/higan-settings.md

 or because the user pressed
 the Toggle Fullscreen [hotkey](higan-settings.md#hotkeys).

-  - **Aspect Correction**
-    behaves the same way as in Windowed mode above.
-  - **Integral Scaling**
-    behaves the same way as in Windowed mode above.
   - **Exclusive Mode**
     requests exclusive access
     to the computer's video output